Reading School

 Solution

-Caroline and the education consultant commenced their search for a scanning bureau to provide document scanning services and work with them to design OMR exam sheets.
+Caroline and the education consultant commenced their search for a company to provide scanning and automated marking services and work with them to design entrance exams.

-Subsequently, FSCE asked ePC to provide OMR exam sheet design, print, scanning and indexing services for the entrance exam at Reading School.
+Subsequently, FSCE asked ePC to provide admissions testing services for the 11-plus entrance exam at Reading School.

-The first stage involved redesigning the OMR sheet to make it more accessible to disadvantaged pupils.
+The first stage involved redesigning the entrance test to make it more accessible to disadvantaged pupils.
 The new sheet is flexible enough to offer multiple layout possibilities and is optimised for higher capture rates with intelligent character recognition (ICR) reading short written responses and optical mark recognition scoring answers to multiple-choice questions (MCQ).

-Additionally, the OMR sheet incorporated cornerstones and ID blocks to reduce manual intervention and barcodes to identify candidates.
+Additionally, the answer sheet incorporated cornerstones and ID blocks to reduce manual intervention and barcodes to identify candidates.

 We sent the example test booklet to ePC who had the draft answer sheets back really quickly.
 I think we bounced ideas back and forth a few times and considered if the layout was intuitive for year 6 pupils to complete, but new versions were available quickly

-Next, ePC delivered a pilot with the redesigned answers sheets filled in with dummy candidate data, scanned and the results provided in an Excel template.
+Next, ePC delivered a pilot to provide peace of mind to FSCE and Reading School.
+The entrance test was filled in with dummy candidate data, scanned and exported with the results supplied in an Excel template.

 The pilot helped the school consider where issues might occur, particularly in terms of character recognition.